Gewest13/wp-mailer/readme.md

 ## To do

   1. Javascript integration (AJAX)
-  2. Validation types for e-mail / phone / file
-  3. Add files (attachments)
-  4. Add honeypot field and check it within the post request
+  2. Add honeypot field and check it within the post request
-  5. Add ReCAPTCHA
+  3. Add ReCAPTCHA
+  4. Remove check so that fields can be empty when not required